Private Equity 2026: The Engineered Recovery: Fee-Engine Edge

 The Bifurcated Landscape

 The first quarter of 2026 has produced two simultaneous narratives that are each genuinely true and deeply contradictory.
 On the deal-making side: M&A volumes in late 2025 climbed approximately 50% year-over-year, platform LBOs returned, and Carlyle disclosed nearly $5B of exit transactions expected to close imminently.
 Carlyle CEO Harvey Schwartz described the environment as one of the best business conditions in memory, predicting 2026 would be a strong year for deals.
 Apollo is targeting its largest buyout fund ever.
-KKR crossed $1.3T in AUM — an evolution from a leveraged buyout house into a broad multi-asset platform.
+KKR reached $758B in AUM (Q1 2026, +14% YoY) — an evolution from a leveraged buyout house into a broad multi-asset platform anchored by Global Atlantic permanent capital.

 On the other side: from their summer-2025 peaks, APO ↗ has declined 41%, BX ↗ 46%, and both ARES ↗ and KKR ↗ 48%.
 Blue Owl dropped by two-thirds.
 The wipeout erased over $265 billion in market capitalisation across the alternative asset manager complex.